The application period for the FY24 Rehabilitation of High Hazard Potential Dams (HHPD) Grant Program closed on Monday, November 11, 2024.

 Through the Rehabilitation of High Hazard Potential Dams (HHPD) Grant Program, FEMA’s National Dam Safety Program (NDSP) has made federal funds available to states for FFY24 for pass through to non-Federal governmental organizations or nonprofit organizations to rehabilitate eligible HHPDs that fail to meet minimum state dam safety standards and pose an unacceptable risk to life and property.
 SCDES has applied for and received a total of $5,853,542 in FFY2024 HHPD grant funds and has begun accepting subaward applications for dam projects meeting FEMA's eligibility criteria.

-The previously announced deadline for project sponsors to submit applications to SCDES for the FY24 subawards was August 16, 2024.
-This deadline has officially been extended to November 1, 2024 .
+The previously announced deadline for project sponsors to submit applications to SCDES for the FFY24 subawards was November 1, 2024.
+This deadline has officially been extended to 5:00 PM EST on Monday, November 11, 2024.
 All questions about this grant opportunity can be directed to DESresponse@des.sc.gov.

 Notice of Funding Opportunity and Application Documents